-The good thing about this food is that dogs love it, and they have a wide variety of flavors to choose from, so there will likely be some great options here for picky dogs.
+The good thing about this food is that dogs go crazy it, and they have a wide variety of flavors to choose from, so there will likely be some great options here for picky dogs.

 If you don’t care for the meat-meals, then they also make a raw topper which you can add to your own dry dog food that better fits your qualifications.
 Doing this will significantly up both the nutrition and taste factors of feeding a raw diet.
 If you’d like to see the full ingredients list for Stella and Chewy’s products and read ecstatic reviews from pet parents and their pups, then click here to do so.

 Healthiest Dog Food: Dry

 While Beanietoes believes that fresh or canned foods are the best for doggie nutrition, we can also understand that this is sometimes outside of the budget for many pet parents.
 So, we’ve added on to our healthiest dog food list, and we’ve now included a list of healthy dry foods as well.

 However, if you’d like to offer your pup most of the benefits of wet foods without breaking the bank, then you can try a mixture.
 Add something like Wysong’s raw diet to your pup’s food or some fresh foods like Ollie’s who can do partial food plans.